rmrresearch/GhostFragment/docs/source/background/established_methods/fmo.rst

 :cite:t:`Kitaura_2001`.
 This formulation neglected the coupled-perturbed Hartree-Fock contribution to the gradient, which is necessary because the densities are not obtained variationally.

+:cite:t:`Inadomi_2002` detailed a mechanism for retrieving orbital energies and densities from FMO.

+:cite:t:`Fedorov2004` discussions about distributed computing of FMO with GAMESS.
+Presensts some SCF/6-31G* and SCF/STO-3G calculations of large water clusters.